-This report represents the completion of the works to order the archive and assess the material detailed in an earlier Project Design (LUAU 2000); it presents a summary of the extant dataset, and an assessment of its further archaeological potential conducted in accordance with MAP 2 guidelines (English Heritage 1991a).
+This report represents the completion of the works to order the archive and assess the material detailed in an earlier project design; it presents a summary of the extant dataset, and an assessment of its further archaeological potential conducted in accordance with $MAP \ 2$ guidelines (English Heritage 1991).
 It sets out proposals for the further analysis of aspects of that dataset, and a scheme for the publication of the results.